piotrekkr/salesforce-archivist/README.md

 - **Big files download** - using python `simple-salesforce` library can handle downloading big files pretty well.
 - **Validation command** - When download is complete you can run validation command to check disk files against checksums from Salesforce.
 No additional API calls made during validation process.
-- **Mindful of Salesforce API limits** - Will pause download when configured API usage is hit and resume automatically when usage drops.
+- **Mindful of Salesforce API limits** - Will pause download when configured API usage limit is hit and resume automatically when API usage drops.
 - **Parallel downloads and validation** - Can download and validate in parallel using threads.

 ## Tech stack